Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 - **Division property of equality** (Propiedad divisiva de la igualdad): dividing both sides of an equality by a real number different from zero, preserves the equality.
 Let $a$, $b$, $c$ be real numbers with $c \ne 0$, if $a = b$ then $\frac{a}{c} = \frac{b}{c}$.

-- **Distributive property of multiplication over addition** (Propiedad distributiva de la multiplicación respecto a la suma): a real number multiplying the sum of other real numbers, is equal to the sum of the products of the real number by each of the other real numbers.
-Let $a$, $b$, $c$ be real numbers, then $a(b + c) = ab + ac$.

 (Propiedades de la congruencia)
 **Properties of congruence**: the following are some of the several properties that congruence has.